-There’s always an exception to the rule.
-In this case, it concerns funds in retirement accounts, which may be taxed when they’re withdrawn by inheritors.
+There's always an exception to the rule.
+In this case, it concerns funds in retirement accounts, which may be taxed when they're withdrawn by inheritors.
 Whether an inherited account is taxable depends on the kind of account.

 A beneficiary who withdraws money from an inherited account must report that money as ordinary income.
-The tax will be due with the person’s regular annual income tax returns (state and federal).
+The tax will be due with the person's regular annual income tax returns (both state and federal).

-Surviving spouses who inherit a retirement account can defer the tax by rolling over the account into a retirement account of their own (here's more on that).
-Other beneficiaries can change the account into an “inherited IRA” and withdraw the money over several years, spreading out the income tax as well, but, with a few exceptions, they must withdraw the full amount in the account within ten years.
+Surviving spouses who inherit a retirement account can defer the tax by rolling over the account into a retirement account of their own.
+Other beneficiaries can change the account into an "inherited IRA" and withdraw the money over several years, spreading out the income tax as well, but, with a few exceptions, they must withdraw the full amount in the account within ten years.